overmesgit/aibattle/README.md

 * adding cron for matches
 * send previous actions to the function
 * new game view
-* mobile friendly
-* make internal page to check the status of the battle
 * battle time to local time
 * add number of matches on leaderboard
 * match making depending on the score